timdeschryver/timdeschryver.dev/blog/implementing-a-feature-flag-based-endpoint-filter/index.md

 });
 ```

-What I don't like about this implementation is that we're required to repeat this code within all of the route handlers that need to be toggled on or off.
+What I don't like about this implementation is that we're required to copy this logic within all of the route handlers that need to be toggled on or off.
 Luckily, with the addition of the `EndpointFilter`s in ASP.NET 7, we can refactor it.

 In this blog post, we'll extract this logic to end up with a reusable custom endpoint filter.